-- 1547 PLDM does not specify a particular mechanism for an implementation to use to detect when to run the - 1548 Initialization Agent function.
-For example, it does not specify how a management controller would detect a - 1549 system hard reset or power-up transition.
-In some implementations, it will be useful to have another - management controller, system firmware, or another entity decide that the Initialization Agent should run. - 1551 For example, system firmware may decide that the Initialization Agent should be run after a BIOS update.
+- 1560 PLDM does not specify a particular mechanism for an implementation to use to detect when to run the - 1561 Initialization Agent function.
+For example, it does not specify how a management controller would detect a - 1562 system hard reset or power-up transition.
+In some implementations, it will be useful to have another - management controller, system firmware, or another entity decide that the Initialization Agent should run. - 1564 For example, system firmware may decide that the Initialization Agent should be run after a BIOS update.

-To enable this, PLDM defines a RunInitAgent command that can be used to launch the Initialization Agent "on demand."
-The command includes a parameter that can select a subset of Sensor Initialization PDRs to be used.

-1555 15.4 Recommended Initialization Agent steps

-- The following presents an outline of the steps for an Initialization Agent in a system implementation that includes Initialization PDRs. - 1558 1) Stop the Event Receiver function from accepting events received from any interface but the system (host) interface. - 1560 2) Scan the PDR Repository for Terminus Locator PDRs.
-Collect a list of valid termini. - 1561 3) For each terminus in the list, perform the following actions:

-- a) Turn off Event Generation by using the SetEventReceiver command.
+- To enable this, PLDM defines a RunInitAgent command that can be used to launch the Initialization Agent "on demand."
+The command includes a parameter that can select a subset of Sensor Initialization PDRs to be used. - 1568 15.4 Recommended Initialization Agent steps - The following presents an outline of the steps for an Initialization Agent in a system implementation that includes Initialization PDRs. - 1571 1) Stop the Event Receiver function from accepting events received from any interface but the system (host) interface. - 1573 2) Scan the PDR Repository for Terminus Locator PDRs.
+Collect a list of valid termini. - 1574 3) For each terminus in the list, perform the following actions: - a) Turn off Event Generation by using the SetEventReceiver command.
 If a terminus responds to the SetEventReceiver command, add the terminus to a list of termini to have events re-enabled later. - b) Use the GetTID command to determine whether the terminus has a TID.
 If so, leave that value unchanged unless it is already assigned to another terminus.
 If not, use the SetTID command to assign a TID to the terminus. - c) Scan the PDR Repository for Initialization PDRs (for example, numeric sensor/effecter initialization PDRs or state sensor/effecter initialization PDRs) that are associated for the terminus.
-For each PDR that is found, perform the following actions: - Set the sensor type, sensor thresholds, and hysteresis as directed by the PDR using the SetSensorThresholds and SetSensorHysteresis commands. - Use the appropriate enabling command (for example, SetNumericSensor Enables if the sensor is a numeric sensor) to enable scanning and event generation per the PDR. - 4) Enable the Event Receiver function to accept or poll for event messages. - 5) For each terminus with a Terminus Locator PDR, enable synchronous or asynchronous event message generation using the SetEventReceiver command or leave it disabled (This is done at the discretion of the Management Controller.)
+For each PDR that is found, perform the following actions: - Set the sensor type, sensor thresholds, and hysteresis as directed by the PDR using the SetSensorThresholds and SetSensorHysteresis commands. - Use the appropriate enabling command (for example, SetNumericSensor Enables if the sensor is a numeric sensor) to enable scanning and event generation per the PDR. - 1588 4) Enable the Event Receiver function to accept or poll for event messages. - PLDM Events are used by multiple PLDM specifications such as PLDM for Redfish Device Enablement.
+If the PLDM Initialization Agent is also supporting other PLDM Types (specifications), the SetEventReceiver command should not be sent until all PLDM Types have been initialized. - 5) For each terminus with a Terminus Locator PDR, enable synchronous or asynchronous event message generation using the SetEventReceiver command or leave it disabled (This is done at the discretion of the Management Controller.)
 For each of these termini, configure an event message transfer size via the EventMessageBufferSize command.